Frontier Climate: Notable offtake investments

+Model

+Frontier publishes procurement criteria and pathway-specific rubrics, and requires third-party verification and registry issuance for offtake deliveries; prepurchases carry no recourse if suppliers fail to deliver.
+In 2024 it open-sourced a standard offtake agreement template.

 Governance and structure

 Frontier is organized as Frontier Climate, LLC; Frontier Climate Management, LLC; and Frontier Climate Operations, LLC—each a Delaware public benefit limited liability company and subsidiaries of Stripe, Inc.

 Reception

 Independent reporting has covered Frontier’s large CDR purchases and the AMC’s role in seeding early demand, including Axios coverage of the first Charm Industrial deal in 2023 and subsequent DAC offtakes in 2023, and Reuters reporting on 2025 prepurchases for ocean and mineralization approaches.
-Sector analyses have noted rapid growth alongside purchaser concentration, with Microsoft, Google and Frontier buyers comprising a large share of durable CDR purchases in 2024.
+Sector analyses by CDR.fyi consistently points to the limited number of buyers controlling the market, concentrated in Microsoft, Google and Frontier in 2024.